rrousselGit/state_notifier/README.md

 Extracting [ValueNotifier] outside of Flutter in a separate package has two purposes:

-- It allows packages Dart packages with no dependency on Flutter to use these classes.\
+- It allows Dart packages with no dependency on Flutter to use these classes.\
   This means that we can use them on AngularDart for example.
 - It allows solving some common problems with the original [ChangeNotifier]/[ValueNotifier]